ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 xmlwriter_text($writer, $name);
 </code>

-Where //NULL// has the advantage of falling back to being treated like an empty string.

 Developers also use //NULL// to skip certain parameters, e.g. //$additional_headers// in //mail()//.

+Where //NULL// has always been coerced into an empty string, the integer 0, the boolean false, etc.

 Currently the deprecation notices only affect those using PHP 8.1 with //E_DEPRECATED//, but it implies everyone will need to modify their code to avoid **Fatal Errors** in PHP 9.0.

-Developers using //strict_types=1// may find some value in this, but it's excessive for everyone else.
+Developers using //strict_types=1// may find some value in this, but it's excessive and inconstant for everyone else.

-And while individual changes are easy, there are many of them, are difficult to find, and often pointless, e.g.
+And while individual changes are easy, there are many of them (time consuming), difficult to find, and often pointless, e.g.

   * urlencode(strval($name));
   * urlencode((string) $name);